How we use your personal information

 -- Users of the College’s website

-This statement explains how Fitzwilliam College (“we” and “our”) handles and uses information we collect users (“you and “your”) of the College website – www.fitz.cam.ac.uk Where you engage with the College for another purpose (e.g. as a prospective or current student, as a previous student, as a member of the College or as a visitor to the College), there are other data protection statements to explain our management of your personal information – see our Data Protection page.
+This statement explains how Fitzwilliam College (“we” and “our”) handles and uses information we collect about users (“you and “your”) of the College website – www.fitz.cam.ac.uk Where you engage with the College for another purpose (e.g. as a prospective or current student, as a previous student, as a member of the College or as a visitor to the College), there are other data protection statements to explain our management of your personal information – see our Data Protection page.
 Where you enter your personal information into an online form for any specified purpose, you will be told about the use we will make of that information (e.g. to send you newsletters or to enable your attendance at an event).

 When changes are made to this statement, we will publish the updated version on our website at https://www.fitz.cam.ac.uk/about/official-information/data-protection and notify you by other communications channels as we deem appropriate or necessary.